-As well as high volume manufacturing facilities within its automated powder coating, CNC machining and high pressure casting production centres Hallam also offers high volume assembly of components into sub-assemblies or finished products.
+As well as high volume manufacturing facilities within its automated powder coating, CNC machining and high pressure casting production centres Hallam also offers high volume component assembly of components into sub-assemblies or finished products.

 Sub-assemblies include housing sets for electronic equipment, ready for electronic components to be fitted to complete the product assembly and fixtures or strengthening components used in the construction sector, ready for use.
 Finished products supplied boxed and ready for delivery include computer monitor arms for installation in office suites or for retail sale and LED-based lighting products for industrial or commercial use.

-Such products can be provided in volume for stock buffering or, in terms of Hallam’s overall “lean” framework, on a Just in Time (JIT) basis to avoid overstocking waste using Kanban systems where possible.
+Such component assembly products can be provided in volume for stock buffering or, in terms of Hallam’s overall “lean” framework, on a Just in Time (JIT) basis to avoid overstocking waste using Kanban systems where possible.
 A natural extension of the JIT approach is delivery directly to the final user (or installer) on behalf of Hallam’s customers.
 Office equipment, lighting and construction products are often delivered directly to the installation site.
 Similarly domestic lighting products are delivered directly to the retail consumer.

 - Reliable and well maintained machinery and equipment